 “Leadership” and “diversity” are one of hottest words of today’s business world that play a decisive role.
-Leaders of organization are often under pressure to show a nice leadership that accommodate the diversity within the organization, and when leaders do it as expected, they are called as a fair and authentic leader.
-Yes. we, as a human, want to be a good leader always.
-However, sometimes it is very hard because diversity and culture create a conflict by having a greater claim than the goal of the organization. sometimes.
-It becomes very tough issues to handle.
-And it eventually becomes double-edged sword to leader by disturbing a critical reasoning of leader or by delaying implementation of business strategy.
+Leaders of organization are often under pressure to show a nice leadership that accommodates the diversity within the organization, and when leaders do it as expected, they are called as a fair and authentic leader.
+Yes.
+We, as a human, want to be a good leader always.
+However, sometimes it is very hard because of diversity.
+And culture create a conflict by having a greater claim than the goal of the organization.
+Sometimes it becomes a very tough issues to handle.
+And it eventually becomes double-edged sword to leaders by critical reasoning the leader or by delaying implementation of business strategy.

 Do we need to play particular type of leadership to deal with this?
-Or diversity, culture of people is negative factor of leadership?
+Or diversity, culture are negative factors to leadership?
 No. this article is not to say that diversity is wrong or to talk about bunch of leadership theories.
 This is just to show an example of how your own leadership can be played within context of diversity in the sinking boat using this movie.

-(1) he understood the situation and consequence might be happened.
+1. he understood the situation and the consequence that might happen.

-(3) he challenged people to make this new value sense to them.
+3. he challenged people to make this new value make sense to them.
 For example, he challenged people by questioning “which one is more holy?
 Temple?
 Mosque?
 All holy.
-We fight for the people living inside of wall, not to protect stones”
+We fight for the people living inside of wall, not to protect stones”.

-in this regard, diversity is also a matter of choice. diversity is not just accepting or accommodate different value.
+In this regard, diversity is also a matter of choice. diversity is not just accepting or accommodating different value.
 True diversity can be achieved when all members of an organization share one high value that can embrace all other values.